timmcginley/41934/Extended/HTML-IFC/README.md

 ### 6) Identify a licence for your script and apply this to the github code
 This is based on the conversation from last week.
 There is a link here to the [licence chooser](https://choosealicense.com/)

-### 7) be proud of what you ahve acheived, its pretty awesome that you have mangaged to build your own BIM system :)
+### 7) be proud of what you have acheived, its pretty awesome that you have mangaged to build your own BIM system :)

 ## Submissions 22
 - [Team 1](https://github.com/kfjordt/11034-advanced-bim/tree/main/Assignment%202) - Ported the original code to JS, adding an input function, need to think about how to keep the resulting HTML source clean - but a really, really great start!